What do you know about Canada? Here’s a list of 25 Interesting facts about Canada and Canadians that you probably didn’t know!

 - Canadians consume more macaroni and cheese than any other nation in the world

-- One of the happiest nations in the world (ranked #7 in 2018 Happiness Report)
+- Canada is one of the happiest nations in the world (ranked #7 in 2018 Happiness Report)

 - Canadians are also sometimes referred to as “Canucks”